 The village is the start and the end of the Tour du Mont Blanc, as well as the only place on the trek where you can actually live.
 We lived there in Chamonix about seven years before we moved on, but Tour du Mont Blanc still holds a special place in my heart.
 Now, after 15 years at this point, my baby is decidedly grown up.

 My favorite experience on the Tour du Mont Blanc

-My favorite view is on the last day, the last segment of your hike from Les Houches to the Chamonix Valley.
-You are standing there looking straight down this majestic valley that just continues on and on.
-And Mont Blanc is right there next to you the whole time.
+My favorite view, and one that rivals the Trolltunga hike for me, is on the last day, the last segment of your hike from Les Houches to the Chamonix Valley.
+You are standing there looking straight down this majestic valley that just continues on and on—and Mont Blanc is right next to you the whole time!

 What to Expect on the Tour du Mont Blanc Hike